 How do I become a Community Representative candidate?*

 1. Submit a nomination form by Tuesday, October 12, 2021.

 2. You can nominate yourself, but your nomination needs to be seconded by another tenant committee member in the building/ townhouse community where you are running.

-3. Each application must be signed by you the candidate, which will indicate your acceptance.
-Applications must be received no later than Monday, March 16, 2020.
+3. Each nomination must be signed by you the candidate, which will indicate your acceptance.
+Nominations must be received no later than Tuesday, October 12, 2021.

 4. You will receive a letter indicating whether or not your nomination was accepted and you are eligible.